-14 Tips on How to Hang Records on Wall (With Pictures)
+How to Hang Records on Wall: 14 Expert Tips

 Is your attic overloaded with vinyl records you collected over the years?
 If so, you may wonder what to do with them to declutter your space.
 Of course, you wouldn’t want to throw them all in the garbage.
 So how can you keep your records and clean up your attic simultaneously?
 Simple—hang them on the walls!

 Also known as “album art,” vinyl records can be used as eccentric decor for your boring walls.
 They add colors and some personality to your home.
 Also, hanging records on walls is a great way to show off your favorite artists.

 You must know a few tips and tricks to hang records on walls properly.
 You can do so in multiple ways, with specialty frames being the most straightforward option.
 But you can also use screw hooks and mounting tape or thumbtacks.
 So, let’s discuss 14 tips to revamp your home’s overall look!

 The 14 Tips on Hanging Records With Screw Hooks

 Screw hooks allow you to remove the record and play it whenever you’re in the mood.

 First, examine your wall and decide where the records look best.
 You can hang them in a row across the wall or arrange them in a rectangular or square shape.

 The ideal spot and layout for hanging records depend on their size, but you can test different arrangements on the wall and see what looks best.
 You can also keep the records close to your record player to take out one and enjoy it anytime.